AdrianVollmer/PowerHub/README.md

 ![PowerHub Webapp](https://github.com/AdrianVollmer/PowerHub/blob/master/img/powerhub-webapp.png)

-The web application is made with Django 1.11 and consists of three parts.
+The web application is made with Flask and consists of three parts.

 The Hub